-The Sustainability Commission also provided recommendations for “fast-track” climate mitigation and climate resiliency measures in September 2022.
+The Sustainability Commission is a public advisory body appointed by the Board of Supervisors tasked with advising on CESMP development.
+In addition to the County’s ongoing efforts, the Sustainability Commission provided recommendations for “fast-track” climate mitigation and climate resiliency measures in September 2022.
 The intent of the resolution was to get a head start on some actions prior to the delivery of the CESMP.
+This resolution resulted in the expansion of the County’s reforestation program through the FY24 budget.

+To address additional elements of the Sustainability Commission fast track recommendations, the Board also issued Directive 23-07 titled “Climate Mitigation and Resilience Fast-Track Measures: Clean Energy, Solar Freedom, Energy Efficiency” that directed County staff to research actions aimed at increasing the use of solar and other renewable energy sources throughout the County.

-WeWe currently maintain eligibility in the Northern Virginia Hazard Mitigation Plan for the Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program and other post-disaster federal financial assistance.
-The Prince William County (PWC) Hazard Mitigation Workgroup was established in 2017 to implement the PWC-specific mitigation strategies outlined in the.
-The Workgroup is facilitated by PWC’s Office of Emergency Management (EM) and includes representatives from the Departments of Public Works, Development Services, Transportation, Information Technology, Parks, Recreation, and Tourism, Public Safety Communications, Police, the Fire and Rescue System, and the Virginia Department of Transportation.
+Among the ongoing programs that relate to climate resiliency, we currently maintain eligibility in the Northern Virginia Hazard Mitigation Plan for the Federal Emergency Management Agency (FEMA) Hazard Mitigation Grant Program and other post-disaster federal financial assistance.
+The County’s Hazard Mitigation Workgroup was established in 2017 to implement the county-specific mitigation strategies outlined in the Northern Virginia Hazard Mitigation Plan.
+The Workgroup is facilitated by the County’s Office of Emergency Management and includes representatives from the Departments of Public Works, Development Services, Transportation, Information Technology, Parks, Recreation, and Tourism, Public Safety Communications, Police, the Fire and Rescue System, and the Virginia Department of Transportation.
 Additional agencies and partners, such as utility or transportation providers, the School Division, town representatives and others are consulted on hazard-specific and project-specific strategies, as they are identified.

 To date, the Workgroup has utilized a project management framework to coordinate efforts around specific grant programs and individual mitigation strategies.
-As flooding is one of the top hazards in PWC, recent efforts have focused on collecting data on flood stage elevations in flood-prone areas, providing enhanced warning about imminent flooding conditions, and increasing participation in the National Flood Insurance Program.
+As flooding is one of the top hazards in the county, recent efforts have focused on collecting data on flood stage elevations in flood-prone areas, providing enhanced warning about imminent flooding conditions, and increasing participation in the National Flood Insurance Program.

-In addition, PWC EM coordinates our all-hazards emergency management program which includes mitigating against, preparing for, responding to, and recovering from all natural, technological, and human caused disasters.
+In addition, the County’s Office of Emergency Management coordinates our all-hazards emergency management program which includes mitigating against, preparing for, responding to, and recovering from all natural, technological, and human caused disasters.
 Key activities include coordination of our Hazard Mitigation Workgroup noted above, the development and maintenance of our Emergency Operations Plan and supporting operational plans, Continuity of Operations Planning, coordinating relevant training and exercises to ensure agency partner readiness for response and recovery tasks, and coordinates community outreach and preparedness activities through the Ready Prince William program.

 Chapter 2 Prince William County Greenhouse Gas Emissions